ksharinarayanan/SSRFire/README.md

 The next step is to fire request to all the final URLs.

+### Finding XSS

+**Warning: This generates a lot of traffic.
+Do not use this against the sites which you are not authorised to test**

+This tests all the URLs fetched, and based on how the input is reflected in the response.
+It adds that particular URL to the output/domain.com/xss-suspects.txt **(This may contain false positives)**

+For further testing this, you can input this list to the XSS detection tools like XSStrike to find XSS.

 ### Finding open redirects

 Just enter the path to a payload file or use the default payload.